 After extracting the raw data, they are cleaned up.
 We only include flights that have both an arrival time and a departure time in order to only consider aircraft which remain at the gate for the entire time.
-We also only consider flights that have a turnaround time of 300 minutes (5 hours) or less, because flights with a longer turnaround time typically shut down the plane entirely and not use the APU nor the 400Hz cable.
-Then, these remaining flights are matched up with the corresponding energy metering data using the "Combined Gate Code".
-As most of the data are very granular, we can only assume that the energy difference between two energy metering records between a flight's arrival and departure "Combined Gate Codes" is the amount of energy used by that flight.
+We also only consider flights that have a turnaround time of 300 minutes (5 hours) or less, because flights with a longer turnaround time typically shut down the aircraft entirely and do not use the APU and the 400Hz cable.
+Then, the remaining flights are matched up with the corresponding energy metering data using the "Combined Gate Code".
+As most of the data are very granular, we can only assume that the energy difference between two energy metering records (between a flight's arrival and departure) is the amount of energy used by that flight.